Tools

 Enameled cast iron skillets are a pleasure to cook with because they combine the heating capabilities of cast iron with a smooth, enameled cooking surface.
 These pans are perfect for searing meats, baking bread, and sautéing everything under the sun.
 Many appreciate that the skillet can go between the stovetop and oven, perfect for reverse-seared steaks and oven-finished Dutch babies.

-• Durability: As cast iron is made from an iron and steel alloy, cookware constructed from it is ultra durable and able to be passed down for generations.
+• Durability: As cast iron is made from an iron and steel alloy, it's ultra durable and able to be passed down for generations.

 • High heat resistance: Cast iron’s extreme durability also extends to its ability to withstand high heat.
 Our Skillet is safe up to 580F, meaning it can be used for bakes and broils alike.